 Jennifer, you are going to New York.
 You will buy two Greyhound bus tickets for you and your sister, gather what little belongings that are scattered around the hotel room that you were able to retrieve before mom changed the locks, and you will take your Black ass back up to New York and never look back.
 I don’t give a fuck what happens to you when you get there.
 You have no home to come back to.
 New York is now your new home.
 Failure is not a fucking option, so figure it out!

 That day was August 29, 2010.
 A few days before, on the 26th, I chopped off all my permed hair and went natural.
 I decided to finally cut off a bunch of dead ends, literally and figuratively.
 We left Little Rock the night of August 30th.
 My brother stayed in Little Rock.
-I remember the song “Deuces” by Chris Brown playing on the radio in my brother’s truck as we got out and headed to the bus to board.
+I remember the song “Deuces” by Chris Brown playing on the radio in my brother’s truck as we got out and headed to board the bus.
 How incredibly fitting.
 We arrived in New York City in the early morning hours of Wednesday, September 1, 2010.
 It was the best decision I ever made…